rakiyoga/rakiyoga.github.io/3_ayurveda_tipps.md

 ![image](https://github.com/user-attachments/assets/7f8a9e1e-2795-4b19-82d7-8e9a9893e17f)

 In Ayurveda, true health and happiness come from balancing all these layers.
 When we only focus on the physical body, we miss out on the deeper aspects of our being that influence our well-being.
 Remember, the journey through the Pancha Koshas is a lifelong exploration.
 Be patient and compassionate with yourself as you delve deeper into each layer.
 With time and practice, you'll discover a profound sense of wholeness and connection to your true self.

+3 Dosha
+In Ayurveda, "dosha" refers to the three fundamental bodily humors: Vata, Pitta, and Kapha.
+These doshas govern the body's physiological and psychological functions, and their balance is crucial for maintaining health.
+The term "dosha" is derived from the Sanskrit word 'dus,' meaning 'to err,' implying a tendency to become imbalanced or faulty.
+In their balanced state, known as "prakrti," doshas support health and well-being.
+However, when imbalanced, or in their "vikrti" state, they can disrupt bodily tissues (dhatus) and lead to illness.
+Each dosha has distinct characteristics and influences different aspects of the body and mind, contributing to an individual's unique constitution.

+These doshas are not merely abstract concepts but dynamic forces that shape our individual constitutions.
+Let's explore each dosha in detail:

+**Vata: The Energy of Movement**
+Vata embodies the elements of air and ether.
+Vata is responsible for all movement, motion, and flow throughout the body (both gross and subtle body).
+It governs all bodily activities, ensuring that processes such as circulation, respiration, and nerve impulses function smoothly.

+**Pitta: The Energy of Transformation**
+Pitta represents fire and water elements.
+Pitta dosha is associated with metabolism at every level of the body.
+It governs all transformations, including digestion, absorption, and assimilation, at the organ, tissue, and cellular levels.

+**Kapha: The Energy of Structure**
+Kapha combines earth and water elements.
+Kapha dosha provides structure and stability to the body.
+It is involved in building, maintenance, and repair processes, ensuring that every cell, tissue, and organ system is well-structured and supported.

+Balancing the Doshas
+The key to health in Ayurveda lies in maintaining a balance of these doshas.
+When in equilibrium, they support vitality and well-being.
+However, imbalances can lead to dis-ease.